-Only the municipality shall supply or contract for the supply of electricity within the jurisdiction of the municipality except in those areas where Eskom is the sole supplier of electricity services.
+Only the municipality shall supply or contract for the supply of electricity within the jurisdiction of the municipality in terms of NERSA distribution license areas, which incorporates the approved urban edge of towns included in the distribution license.

-3. Supply by agreement
+3. Electricity Supply